 Vital energy flows through pathways we call meridians.
 There are fourteen meridians throughout the body, and each of these is connected to organs and glands.
 Meridian pathways are like rivers flowing inside the body.
 Where a river flows, it transports life-giving water that provides nourishment to the land, plants and people.
 Similarly, where meridian pathways flow, they bring nourishment to every cell, organ, gland, tissue and muscle in the body.
+An obstruction to the flow of vital energy acts like a dam; as energy becomes backed up in one part of the body, the flow becomes restricted in other parts.
+This blockage can be detrimental to a person’s health, cutting off nourishment to the body, organs and glands.

 How is our health disrupted?